daattali/beautiful-jekyll/resources_pages/applicationAdvice.md

 To elaborate on the final example above, if you have some particularly poor grades but there is a noteworthy reason for your performance, you should explain it.
 For example, perhaps you were working full time, caring for an ill family member, or simply unmotivated because you were not excited about what you were studying.
 The explanation doesn't erase the grade but it creates a clearer picture of you as an applicant than an unexplained low grade.

+Another situation worth explaining is if you have unsuccessfully applied to the MDS program in the past.
+If this is the case, what has changed since you last applied?

 #### Disclaimer